 Include Fruits and Vegetables in Your Diet

 It is not a surprise to anyone that vegetables and fruits will always remain to be a part of a healthy diet.
-These consumables supply us with essential minerals and vitamins that help our body’s well-functioning, and also keeps our immune system strong.
+These consumables supply us with essential minerals and vitamins that help our body well-functioning and also keep our immune system strong.

 Breathing Exercise Before Meals